sebgoa/cloudstack-books/en/book.markdown

-[Apache Whirr](http://whirr.apache.org) is a set of libraries to run cloud services, internally it uses [jclouds](http://jclouds.incubator.apache.org) that we introduced earlier via the jclouds-cli interface to PRODUCT, it is java based and of interest to provision clusters of virtual machines on cloud providers.
+[Apache Whirr](http://whirr.apache.org) is a set of libraries to run cloud services, internally it uses [jclouds](http://jclouds.incubator.apache.org) that we introduced earlier via the jclouds-cli interface to CloudStack, it is java based and of interest to provision clusters of virtual machines on cloud providers.
 Historically it started as a set of scripts to deploy [Hadoop](http://hadoop.apache.org) clusters on Amazon EC2.
-We introduce Whirr has a potential PRODUCT tool to provision Hadoop cluster on PRODUCT based clouds.
+We introduce Whirr has a potential CloudStack tool to provision Hadoop cluster on CloudStack based clouds.

 Installing Apache Whirr
 -----------------------